justinfar/Portfolio/about.md

 </p>
 <blockquote>
     <h5>
-        My admittidely sometimes child-like inquisitiveness forces me to be overly-introspective and ask why every single time.
+        My admittedly sometimes child-like inquisitiveness forces me to be overly-introspective and ask why every single time.
 It helps, it really does.
     </h5>

 </blockquote>